city41/node-sql-fixtures/README.md

 Are available at the [sql-fixtures website](http://city41.github.io/node-sql-fixtures)

 # Contributing
+**NOTE:** I am hesitant to add more features at this point.
+I feel sql-fixtures is feature complete now and I want to keep it a small, focused module.
+If you have an idea for a feature you want to implement, please contact me first.

 Please fork and send pull requests in the typical fashion.

 There are both unit and integration tests.
 The unit tests are invoked with `gulp test:unit`.